gwenniger/multi-hare/README.md

 This repository is for implementing Multidimensional Long Short Term Memory and neural networks for handwriting recogntion.

+For running the pipeline code, you may need to execute:
+" export PYTHONPATH='.' "
+in the console where you are running the script, to avoid "no module named X" type of errors.
+Furthermore, this repository is written for python version3, you may need to use a virtual environment to use it.

 * Quick summary
 * Version